This post may contain affiliate links.

 White bean hummus is thick and ultra-creamy with delicate garlic heat, earthy parsley, silky tahini and zesty lemon!
-You can make it in 10 minutes flat and it's the perfect dip for raw vegetables or fresh pita bread and makes a delicious spread for wraps and sandwiches.
+You can make it in 10 minutes flat and it's the perfect dip for raw vegetables or fresh pita (made with this easy pita bread recipe) and makes a delicious spread for Lavosh Crackers, wraps, and sandwiches.

-Once you have all of your ingredients in the food processor, zizz them for a full two minutes to get that coveted silky, creamy hummus texture.
+Once you have all of your ingredients in the food processor, whirl them for a full two minutes to get that coveted silky, creamy hummus texture.